Learn the History Behind Ruby

-Ruby is a variety of mineral corundum, one of the most desirable gemstones among the classic four precious gemstones.
-Illuminating a captivating hue, this stone draws attention from the sun.
-The epitome of undying love, this gem offers the wearer an arresting and compelling personality.
+Ruby is a variety of corundum, one of the most desirable gemstones available today.
+With a captivating red hue, this stone represents the sun.
+Symbolic of undying love, this gem creates a compelling gift.

-Rubies come in a variety of shades, from crimson red to blood-red.
+Rubies come in a variety of shades, from crimson to blood-red.
 Mining for this stone occurs around the world, in places such as Africa and Myanmar.
-Since 1912, ruby is the modern July birthstone for those born this month.
+Since 1912, ruby is the modern July birthstone.

 Historical July Birthstone

-Historically, the July birthstone position was captured by sky-hued turquoise.
-Known for its distinct color, from ancient times this gemstone has adorned everything from jewelry to weapons.
-Considered to be a savior against falls, this gemstone now exists as a modern December birthstone.
+The traditional July birthstone was once turquoise.
+Known for its distinct blue to green color this gemstone has adorned everything from jewelry to weapons.
+This gemstone is now a modern December birthstone.

 July Birthstone Quick Facts